Discriminating mixed qubit states with collective measurements: Experimental Results

-We numerically find POVMs which saturate the Helstrom bound and convert these to experimentally implementable quantum circuits using the decomposition of Ref.~\cite{vatan2004optimal}.
+It is always possible to saturate the Helstrom bound by implementing the observable given in Eq.~\eqref{eq:helstromobservable}.
+However, mapping this observable to an experimental set-up is not straightforward.
+To circumvent this, we numerically find a projective measurement that saturates the Helstrom bound.
+From this, the unitary matrix we need to implement can be found in a simple manner, see e.g. Ref.~\cite{conlon2023approaching}.
+Finally, we convert the necessary unitary matrix to experimentally implementable quantum circuits using the decomposition of Ref.~\cite{vatan2004optimal}.
 This involves finding 15 free parameters and requires only three CNOT gates as is shown in \mbox{Fig.~\ref{fig:scen1} c)}.
-This same decomposition was used in Ref.~\cite{conlon2023approaching} where collective measurements were demonstrated for quantum metrology.
 We then implement these circuits on the \mbox{F-IBM QS1} processor.
 When measuring in the computational basis there are four possible measurement outcomes, $\ket{00},\ket{01},\ket{10}$ and $\ket{11}$.